 Why choose SoarMCG consultant services to help your nonprofit?

-SoarMCG considers the mission and leadership commitment of an organization to be paramount in qualifying for a consulting project rather than the organization’s size (number of staff or budget).
-The first step is to complete the project application form.
+SoarMCG considers the mission and leadership commitment by the Staff and Board of Directors of an organization to be paramount in qualifying for a consulting project rather than the organization’s size or financial position.

 What is the application process?

 A prospective client completes our online Request for Services (RFS) form.
 SoarMCG then contacts the applicant to schedule a 30-minute telephone interview with one of our senior staff.
 If the telephone interview indicates that there is a good match between the applicant’s needs and our capabilities, SoarMCG will arrange an in-person meeting at the applicant’s place of business.

 A SoarMCG Project Coach and one or more of our consultants will attend the meeting with the objective of ensuring that we have a solid understanding of the applicant’s needs and commitment to a consulting initiative and to ensure that SoarMCG can position the resources and expertise to respond effectively and meet those needs.
 SoarMCG then asks the applicant to review and sign a copy of our Consulting Engagement Guidelines (which outline our project management approach and thoughts on “Best Practices”) to indicate their intent to begin a consulting project with SoarMCG.

 SoarMCG assigns a Project Coach and identifies a Project Team with one member who serves as the liaison between the team and the client – the “Team Project Coordinator” or TPC.
 The Project Team meets with the client to mutually define and agree upon the project’s scope, work products, and desired outcomes.
 This understanding is formalized in a Consulting Agreement.
 A project Work Plan - outlining the principle activities, work product delivery dates, and overall project timeframe – is also mutually developed and attached to the Consulting Agreement at this time.